 - Star Wars Galaxies Teräs Käsi Artist DPS Calculator – SWGEmu

 - The Teräs Käsi PvP Guide by OnlyMaestro

-My first profession was Bounty Hunter, and I mastered both Scout and Marksman to do it.
-While I mastered the pistoleer and heavy weapon lines in Bounty Hunter, I completed the majority of Creature Handler.
+My first profession was Bounty Hunter and I mastered both Scout and Marksman to do it.
+While I mastered the pistoleer and heavy weapons lines in Bounty Hunter, I completed the majority of Creature Handler.
 I got far enough to own some pretty rare pets.
-I later went deep into Pistoleer (when it was OP as hell) and complemented it well with the Bounty Hunter abilities, like Eye Shot.
+I later went deep into Pistoleer (when it was OP as hell) and complemented it well with the Bounty Hunter abilities like Eye Shot.
 There was once a time when you could kill a player with Eye Shot in 2-3 volleys.
 Considering how fast the exceptional pistols were crafted by the top Weaponsmiths, these three shots could be blindingly fast.
-The Mind bar is what it hits and it cannot be replenished with traditional medpacks.
+The Mind bar is what it hits and that cannot be replenished with traditional medpacks.